-- Counselling is provided to students by teachers, the Deputy Principal, Assistant Principals, Pastoral Care Worker and the Principal - Departmental and external service providers such as psychologists and social workers are utilised as required - A dedicated wellbeing room to meet the sensory and emotional needs of our students - Staff wellbeing is supported through the Staff Wellbeing Toolkit and through accessing the Employee Assistance Program
+- Counselling is provided to students by teachers, the deputy principal, assistant principals, wellbeing leader, wellbeing support worker and the principal. - Departmental and external service providers such as psychologists and social workers are utilised as required. - A dedicated wellbeing room to meet the sensory and emotional needs of our students. - Staff wellbeing is supported through the 'Staff Wellbeing Toolkit' and through accessing the Employee Assistance Program.